Teaching Online: Giving instructions in an online classroom

 Poor instructions ruin a lesson.
 That simple.
 When you haven’t planned what you want to say regarding instructions and how to say it, we compromise the timing, the activities and the objectives that form our lesson.
 So what happens when we are teaching online?
+To follow are the results of an online teacher’s workshop we held looking at just that.
+We shared and discussed the pros and cons of different techniques.

 James frequently asked a workshop participant to reformulate the instructions as a way of checking that we have understood.
 This is a good technique to keep students focused – they could be asked to repeat your instructions!
 However, I know from experience that the prospect of being singled out to answer a question from the teacher can be terrifying.
 You know your students best.
 You decide if this is an effective technique for your context.